LukeGrahamLandry/franca/devlog.md

     but now do offscreen pass and save it to a ppm.
   - yay, if it compiles then it works! first try, that never happens :)
-- very confusing; internet says github actions doesn't do metal but it's printing "the gpu did math"... is that test totally fucked somehow?
+- very confusing; internet says github actions doesn't do metal but it's printing "the gpu did math"... is that test totally fucked somehow? it sure seems to work? the mandelbrot test image gets the same hash on the arm one (but not the amd one which is concerning, works on my machine (in rosetta)...)
+- noticed uninit memory in elf exports hash by luck when checking that dump_elf(web.fr) looks like its exporting the right things dispite being intended for wasm.

 ## (Mar 28/29)